yolanda93/smashbox-deployment/README.md

 docker build -t debian-smashbox docker run -it -e SMASHBOX_OC_ACCOUNT_NAME="XXXX" -e  SMASHBOX_OC_ACCOUNT_PASSWORD="YYYYYY" -e SMASHBOX_OC_SERVER="cernbox.cern.ch" debian-smashbox:latest bash
 ```

 The `docker build` should make reference to the dockerfile with the image desired to set up.
-Then it is also neccesary to define the following environment variables:
+Then, it is also neccesary to define the following environment variables:

 ```
   SMASHBOX_OS